 A hard bounce on a contact will lead to deactivation of the email address, and the contact’s email address is then presented in red, overlaid with a red line, on their contact card.

 A soft bounce may, in some cases, also be presented by status Blocked.

 In the statistic overview for a specific send-out, all types of soft bounces (including Blocked) are however sorted as Soft bounces.

 Status Deferred means that the receiving domain has put the email on hold.
 This can have several explanations, and large send-outs combined with low activity and low reputation is one example.

-The recipient's domain has put the message temporarily on hold.
-Voyado will continue the attempt to deliver during a time span of 72 hours.
-If the message is not allowed through to the recipient during this time frame, the status “Soft Bounce” will be set for the message.
+Engage will continue the delivery attempt for 72 hours.
+If the email is not allowed through to the recipient within this time frame, the message is set as Soft bounce.

-We have not been able to deliver the message within 72 hours.
+Status Validity expired means that Engage hasn’t been able to deliver the message within 72 hours.

 The message has been delivered to the recipient.

 The message has not been delivered or validity expired.